 Since 2003, Armed Forces members/spouses/dependents (both stateside and overseas) and Californians domiciled abroad have been able to register and vote via FAX.
 The Legislature in 2013 recast these statutes, with the upshot that: (1) the category of "military-overseas voters" includes any Armed Forces Member, activated National Guard or state militia person, Merchant Marines, U.S. Public Health Service and National Oceanic & Atmospheric Administration commissioned corps persons, spouses and dependents of these persons, and separately, any Californian domiciled abroad who was last registered to vote in California or was eligible to do so; (2) all voters in any of these categories may request and receive ballots via electronic mail and FAX (or postal mail); but (3) voters in these categories cannot return voted ballots via electronic mail, but only via FAX, mail, courier, or in-person.
 No one may vote by electronic mail.
-Any voter is now allowed to request and receive via electronic mail a printed out remote access VBM (RAVBM) or Ballot On Demand, but the
+Any voter is now allowed to request and receive via electronic mail a printed out remote access VBM (RAVBM) or Ballot On Demand, but the actual

-12 Which qualifies as an affidavit of registration in the counties that elect to use provisional ballot envelopes affidavits of registration.
-Counties using provisional ballot envelopes as affidavits of registration are required to notify the Secretary of State no later than E minus 15, which is February 20, 2024, the day after Presidents Day See Secretary of State CCROV Memorandum 24022 (January 11, 2024)..
+10 Which qualifies as an affidavit of registration in the counties that elect to use provisional ballot envelopes affidavits of registration.
+Counties using provisional ballot envelopes as affidavits of registration are required to notify the Secretary of State no later than E minus 15, which is February 20, 2024, the day after Presidents Day See Secretary of State CCROV Memorandum 24022 (January 11, 2024)...

-13 Word versions of these forms available from Rachelle Delucci at redelucch@sos.ca.gov or Robbie Anderson at aanderso@sos.ca.gov.
-In 2022 the telephone number was (916) 695-1557.
-Use of the Secretary of State form is not required but is encouraged.
+11 Word versions of these forms available from Rachelle Delucci at redelucch@sos.ca.gov or Robbie Anderson at aanderso@sos.ca.gov or a constan voted ballot must be personally delivered, courier-delivered, or mailed.
+See discussion in Secretary of State CCROV Memorandum #24018, issued January 10, 2024.

-14 Discussed in CCROV Memorandum # 24016 (January 10, 2024).
+12 Discussed in CCROV Memorandum # 24016 (January 10, 2024).